phamcongthuy/challenge/_create/think-tank-productions-inc-dba-think-tank-gallery.md

 ---
 application_id: '3096471160'
 title: >-
-  Create Above the Radar Program —Â Think Tank Gallery Spotlight on Creative Opportunity
+  Create Above the Radar Program – Think Tank Gallery Spotlight on Creative Opportunity
 project_description: |-
   Your art is better when you don't have to hide it.